Chapter 41 : Hero

 I sighed.
 This was going to be a long haul.

-…And promptly fell backwards.
+— and promptly fell backwards.

-I was just about to call it quits when, out of nowhere, there was a flash of blinding light as the weight on top of me lessened.
+Bloody hell — I could barely breathe with Aidan's weight on top of me.
+I was just about to call it quits and slump to the ground when, out of nowhere, blinding light flashed into my vision as the weight on top of me lessened.

 So I did.

-When we’d finally passed through the portrait hole and finished the hike up the Boy’s staircase, I was just about ready to pass out from weariness.
-Potter’s dorm was empty — the rest of his roommates were out, and I noticed Fred’s bed looked strangely bare).
-We navigated our way through the bachelor-pad-esque mess and into the bathroom.
-We both knew the drill — our movements were silent and automatic; we worked together in perfect ease.
-I let go of Aidan to flick on the lights, as well as the faucet, and Potter lugged him the rest of the way to the bathtub.
-Aidan’s body was completely limp, his eyes fluttering.
-It seemed like conscienceless was finally descending upon him – I wasn’t sure whether or not this was a good thing.
+When we’d finally passed through the Gryffindor portrait hole and finished the hike up the boys' staircase, I was just about ready to pass out from weariness.
+Potter’s dorm was basically empty — the rest of his roommates were either out or asleep with their canopies drawn, though I couldn't help but notice Fred’s bed looked conspicuoulsy bare.

+Silently, we navigated our way through the clusters of furniture and into the bathroom.
+We both knew the drill — our movements were precise and automatic as we worked together in perfect sync.
+I let go of Aidan to flick on the lights and the faucet, and Potter lugged him the rest of the way to the sink.
+Aidan’s body was completely limp, his eyes fluttering erratically.
+It seemed like consciousness was finally descending upon him, though I wasn’t sure whether or not that was a good thing.

 “Mum?”
 Aidan muttered dazedly.
 “Is that you?”

 I flinched.
-That had to be unpleasant.
+That looked unpleasant.

-“What the flipping hell
+“What the flipping hell?”

 “Where am I?”
 Aidan furrowed his eyebrows, blue eyes foggy with confusion.

-“It’s the year 2090.
-The rebel aliens have finally taken over.
+“It’s the year 2090," Potter deadpanned, completely straight-faced.
+"The rebel aliens have taken over.
 We’re the last remaining humans on earth.”